cibolabs/api-docs/pasturekey.md

 [online Pasture Key API docs](https://data.pasturekey.cibolabs.com/swagger) for the list of endpoints.

+## Introduction

+The Pasture Key API supports querying of data related to:

+1. properties and paddocks
+2. devices and areas of interest (AOIs)

+Properties and paddocks are loaded into the system by the frontend.
+Data is processed by the backend and data for them can be queried in a similar way.

+Devices and AOIs are analogous to properties and paddocks.
+However, they do not get added by the frontend - they can be dynamically added and removed using the /newdevice, /canceldevice, /adddeviceaoi and /deletedeviceaoi endpoints as described below.
+Once AOIs have been added in this manner the backend will process the data required.
+Note that this meants there will be a delay before the data is available to be queried.
+When querying devices and AOIs, use the device ID as the property ID and the AOI ID as the paddock ID.

 ## Examples

 These examples use the curl program in a linux terminal